Skip to main content

 What is the income cutoff to be eligible for OTAG?

 There isn't an "income cutoff" for OTAG.
-Financial eligibility for OTAG is based on your Expected Family Contribution/Student Aid Index (EFC/SAI).
-The EFC/SAI is determined by a formula that takes into consideration family size, number of students in college, assets and other things in addition to income, so we can't tell by income alone whether a student will be eligible.
+Financial eligibility for OTAG is based on your Student Aid Index (SAI).
+The SAI is determined by a formula that takes into consideration family size, number of students in college, assets and other things in addition to income, so we can't tell by income alone whether a student will be eligible.

-OTAG does not have an EFC/SAI cutoff; however, students must be eligible for a Pell grant for the current term, so the student's EFC/SAI must be low enough to qualify for a Pell grant.
+OTAG does not have an SAI cutoff; however, students must be eligible for a Pell grant for the current term.

 What is the deadline to apply for OTAG?